Ottonian Renaissance: Arts

 A small group of Ottonian monasteries received direct sponsorship from the Emperor and bishops and produced some magnificent medieval illuminated manuscripts, the premier art form of the time.
 Corvey produced some of the first manuscripts, followed by the scriptorium at Hildesheim after 1000.
 The most famous Ottonian scriptorium was at the island monastery of Reichenau on Lake Constance: hardly any other works have formed the image of Ottonian art as much as the miniatures which originated there.
-One of the greatest Reichenau works was the Codex Egberti, containing narrative miniatures of the life of Christ, the earliest such cycle, in a fusion of styles including Carolingian traditions as well as traces of insular and Byzantine influences.
+One of the greatest Reichenau works was the Codex Egberti, containing narrative miniatures of the life of Christ in a fusion of styles including Carolingian traditions as well as traces of insular and Byzantine influences.
 Other well known manuscripts included the Reichenau Evangeliary, the Liuther Codex, the Pericopes of Henry II, the Bamberg Apocalypse and the Hitda Codex.

 Hroswitha of Gandersheim characterises the changes which took place during the time.
 She was a nun who composed verse and drama, based on the classical works of Terence.
 The architecture of the period was also innovative and represents a predecessor to the later Romanesque.

 Politically, theories of Christian unity and empire thrived, as well as revived classical notions of Imperial grandeur in the West.
 By Otto II's Greek wife Theophanu, Byzantine iconography entered the West.
 The globus cruciger became a symbol of kingly power and the Holy Roman Emperors were represented as crowned by Christ in the Byzantine fashion.
 It was in trying to revive the "glory that was Rome" that Otto III made the Eternal City his capital and increased in Greco-Roman fashion the ceremony of the court.
 Schools also revived under the influence of the Dukes of Naples and Capua where the illustrious Bishop St Alfanus I, an imitator of ancient writers, was closely involved in music, astronomy and medicine.

-Evolution of the Church During the Ottonian Renaissance
+Evolution of the Church

-While there is no direct link between the Church's transformations, which led to the Gregorian Reform, and the 10th-century renaissance (no significant role from the Ottonian dynasty or leading scholars), it is important to highlight the perspectives opened by the Church's emerging reforms.
-These also contributed to the eventual divide between the monastic world and scholarly activity.